MSUSEL/CWE_VIEW_INFO_GETTER/README.md

 - To get info on children and parents use the child ID as a key in the Dictionary

-# Must have pique def fram that looks like this
+# Minimum json file needed for script to fill out pique data

-This is an example feel free to change it ot meet your needs
+This is an examplw with names and normalizers and what not...
+The script will insert the CWE view that you need into the proper locations.

 ```json
 {